ctreffs/SwiftImGui/HOWTO.md

 # Wrap cimgui

-For the time beeing it is not possible to wrap cimgui out of the box fully automatically.
+For the time beeing it is not possible to wrap cimgui out of the box fully automated.
-Some manual steps are neccessary.
+Some manual steps are stil neccessary.
 This file serves more as a reminder to me, so don't expect it to be complete.

 ### Steps